HTTP/2 Push + Embedded + Cache and Compression

 This is a unique feature that you won't find in any other backend web framework as of 2023.

-Please read the previous File Server's sections first and read the by Google LLC to learn about the benefits of using HTTP/2.
+Please read the previous File Server's sections first and read the Introduction to HTTP/2arrow-up-right by Google LLC to learn about the benefits of using HTTP/2.

 Introduction